mitradranirban/font-dakkhinee/fontbakery/fontbakery-report.md

 * u09a4_u09cd_u09a4.cjct has a counter-clockwise outer contour

-* u09a4_u09cd_u09a4.cjct has a counter-clockwise outer contour

 * u09a4_u09cd_u09a4_u09ac.cjct has a counter-clockwise outer contour

 * u09a4_u09cd_u09a4_u09ac.cjct has a counter-clockwise outer contour

 * u09a4_u09cd_u09a4_u09ac.cjct has a counter-clockwise outer contour

-* u09a4_u09cd_u09a4_u09b0 has a counter-clockwise outer contour

 * u09a4_u09cd_u09a4_u09b0 has a counter-clockwise outer contour